Cray-HPE/docs-csm/troubleshooting/index.md

     * [Log File Locations and Ports Used](../operations/boot_orchestration/Log_File_Locations_and_Ports_Used_in_Compute_Node_Boot_Troubleshooting.md)
     * [Issues Related to Slow Boot Times](../operations/boot_orchestration/Troubleshoot_Compute_Node_Boot_Issues_Related_to_Slow_Boot_Times.md)
 * Compute Rolling Upgrades
-  * CRUS has been deprecated.
+  * CRUS is deprecated in CSM 1.2.0.
-    * It will be removed in CSM V1.3.0 and replaced with BOS V2, which will provide similar functionality.
+    * It will be removed in a future CSM release and replaced with BOS V2, which will provide similar functionality.
     * See [Deprecated features](../introduction/differences.md#deprecated_features).
   * [Nodes Failing to Upgrade in a CRUS Session](../operations/compute_rolling_upgrades/Troubleshoot_Nodes_Failing_to_Upgrade_in_a_CRUS_Session.md)
   * [Failed CRUS Session Because of Unmet Conditions](../operations/compute_rolling_upgrades/Troubleshoot_a_Failed_CRUS_Session_Due_to_Unmet_Conditions.md)